Contributing Writer

 The North Face Arctic Parka

-The North Face Women’s Arctic Parka is our top pick Women’s Winter Jacket for 2024.
-Photo: Heather Hendricks/The Inertia
+The North Face Women’s Arctic Parka is our top-pick Women’s Winter Jacket for 2024.
+Photo: Heather Hendricks//The Inertia

 The Inertia

-We spent weeks researching the market and got our hands on the most promising women’s winter jackets of 2024, with a focus on parkas, puffers, and hybrids of the two.
+We spent the last year researching the market and got our hands on the most promising women’s winter jackets for the 2024/2025 winter season, with a focus on parkas, puffers, and hybrids of the two.
 As the jackets arrived, we tested them meticulously in snow and rain, on city streets, and in outdoor activities, such as snowboarding, ice skating, walking in the woods, and more.
-We reviewed each jacket based on its warmth, style, weatherproofing, and function.
-So, whether you’re looking for something to keep you warm in extreme environments or for snowy romps and everyday wear, we’ve got the perfect parka, puffer, or combination for you.

-The Best Women’s Winter Jackets of 2024
+The Best Women’s Winter Jackets of 2024/2025

 Best Overall Women’s Winter Jacket: The North Face Women’s Arctic Parka